Learning for a Just, Peaceful and Sustainable World (Advances in Education for Sustainable Development and Global Citizenship)

 Contents

-3. Global Education and Learning and its Relationship to Policy and Research: Lessons from History, Douglas Bourn (UCL, UK)
+3. Global Education and Learning: Its Relationship to Policy and Research - Lessons from History, Douglas Bourn (University College London, UK)

 Part II: Global Social Justice

-5. How Can Values Within Global Citizenship Education Achieve Greater Social Justice?
-Jenny Hatley (Bath Spa University, UK)
+6. How Can Values Within UNESCO's Global Citizenship Education Achieve Greater Social Justice?, Jenny Hatley (Bath Spa University, UK)

-6. Cultivating a 'Global Mindset' Within an Interdisciplinary Context as Part of Global Citizenship Education in Higher Education, Jalpa Ruparelia, Naoko Arakawa and Stephanie Bridges (Nottingham University, UK)
+7. Cultivating a 'Global Mindset' Within an Interdisciplinary Context as Part of Global Citizenship Education in Higher Education, Jalpa Ruparelia, Naoko Arakawa and Stephanie Bridges (University of Nottingham, UK)

-7. Reimagining Human Rights Education to Resist Dehumanization for a More Just World in the Era of Global Crises, Tuija Kasa (University of Helsinki, Finland)
+8. Reimagining Critical Human Rights Education to Resist Injustice and Dehumanization for a More Peaceful and Just World, Tuija Kasa (University of Helsinki, Finland)

-8. The Global Pandemic of Gender-based Violence: Mobilising Higher Education for Social and Gender Justice, Penny Jane Burke, Felicity Cocuzzoli, Julia Coffey, Stephanie Hardacre, Adriana Haro, Jean Parker and Julia Shaw (Newcastle University, Australia)
+10. The Global Pandemic of Gender-Based Violence: Mobilizing Higher Education for Social and Gender Justice, Penny Jane Burke, Felicity Cocuzzoli, Julia Coffey, Rhyall Gordon, Stephanie Hardacre, Adriana Haro, Matt Lumb, Jean Parker and Julia Shaw (University of Newcastle, Australia)

-9. Global Learning and its Contribution to Democracy, Annette Scheunpflug (Bamberg University, Germany)
+11. Global Learning and Its Contribution to Democracy Education, Annette Scheunpflug (University of Bamberg, Germany)

 Part III: Peace Education